CanonicalLtd/maas-docs/en/intro-concepts.md

 ### Release
 Releases a node back into the pool of available nodes.
-Changes a node's status from 'Deployed' (or 'Allocated') to 'Ready'.
+Changes a node's status from 'Deployed' or 'Allocated' to 'Ready'.

+There is the possibility to erase the node's disk prior to releasing.
+This is done on the 'Settings' page, the 'General' tab, and the 'Storage' section.
+It is a global setting.

 ### Set Zone
 Puts the node in a specific zone.